moukhtar22/dotfiles-hypr/README.md

 - SDDM: [SDDM Astronaut Theme](https://github.com/Keyitdev/sddm-astronaut-theme)
 - Wallpapers: [My walls](https://github.com/dilanrojas/wallpapers.git)
-- Theme switcher: Press SUPER + T for toggling between themes.
-You can also go to the hypr/autostart.conf and uncomment the script for changing the theme on startup.

 > [!NOTE]
 > This configuration has been made for a specific screen DPI.
 Font size and padding might look big.